 Opened as a public museum in November 1927, the Flag House is dedicated to preserving the story of Mary Young Pickersgill, craftswoman of the Star-Spangled Banner.
 At the Flag House, you’ll encounter the historic house furnished to an approximate 1813 appearance, learn about the women in Mary’s household that helped craft the most famous flag to ever fly, and discover how the historic house has acted as a cornerstone of the Jonestown community for more than 220 years.

 The Flag House will reopen in a limited capacity to the public on Tuesday, July 7.
-We are strongly encouraging visitors to purchase tickets in advance through our online ticketing system.
-Please read an overview of the Museum’s Phased Reopening Plan so you know what to expect before you visit.
-For more information or to check admission availability call 410.837.1793.
+We strongly encourage visitors to purchase tickets in advance through our online ticketing system.
+Please read an overview of the Museum’s Phased Reopening Plan, so you know what to expect before you visit.
+For more information or to check admission availability, call 410.837.1793.

 Hours of Operation

 We are located on the corner of E. Pratt St. and Albemarle St., just north of Little Italy in the Jonestown neighborhood of Baltimore.
 Our street address is 844 E. Pratt St.

 Effective November 2021 the Flag House no longer has designated street parking for visitors on Albemarle Street.
 There is free street parking throughout the Jonestown and Little Italy neighborhoods and the PMI parking garage is convieniently located across from the Flag House at 815 E. Pratt Street.